fringoo/10x-cards/README.md

 ## Project Status

-This project is currently in development.
+This project was created as part of the [10xDevs](https://www.10xdevs.pl/) training.
 The MVP is being built with the goal of allowing users to create flashcards using AI and manually, manage them, and use them for efficient learning through spaced repetition.
+But the real goal of the project was to gaing hands-on experience with AI-assisted coding including advanced prompting techniques.
+It may be further developed in future, but it's not guaranteed.

 ### Success Metrics